What is log management?

 - Configure Site24x7 to check logs, files, and directories in your server at frequent intervals.

-What is a log management system?
+What is centralized log management?

 What is the importance of log management in DevOps?